FloSewn/TQMesh/README.md

 ## Installation

 **TQMesh** is a header-only library, which requires the files in the directories *src/algorithm* and *src/utils*.
+Simply include these files in your projects and start meshing!

-The directory *src/app* contains the code for the application, as described below.
+The directory *src/app* contains the code for the application.

-To install TQMesh, follow these steps:
+To install it, follow these steps:

 1. Clone the repository to your local machine: